kelloggm/cs-490-website/how-to-read-a-paper.md

 The authors will be a mix of junior and senior researchers: anyone who contributed something "intellectually significant" to the paper is typically listed as an author.
-In most CS sub-disciplines (including software engineering, which is the source for most of the optional readings), author order is indicative: the first author is usually the person who did most of the technical work (e.g., implementing the tool, running the experiments, etc.), and the last author is typically the project leader (often, but not always, the first author's research advisor).
+In most CS sub-disciplines (including software engineering, which is the source for most of the "Your Choice" readings), author order is indicative: the first author is usually the person who did most of the technical work (e.g., implementing the tool, running the experiments, etc.), and the last author is typically the project leader (often, but not always, the first author's research advisor).
 Often, but not always,